Do you need to pay tax on stock options?

 However, if you are no longer an employee of the company, a T4 may not be issued or may not be issued correctly.
 This is a common occurrence for former employees of foreign employers.
 If this applies to you, a Stern Cohen tax specialist can help you calculate the appropriate amount to report.

-Restricted Stock Unit plans generally offer shares to an employee that can’t be sold until certain conditions are met over a period of time.
+Restricted Stock Units (also called restricted share units) plans generally offer units to an employee (whose value is derived from the shares of the company) that can’t be sold until certain conditions are met over a period of time.
 RSU’s are effectively deferred employee bonuses.
-When the RSU’s vest (when you’re able to sell them), you’ll receive a taxable benefit equal to the value of the shares received.
+When the RSU’s vest (when you’re able to sell them), you’ll receive a taxable benefit equal to the value of the shares received or cash received.
 This amount should be reported on your T4 from your employer.

 An Employee Share Purchase Plan (or ESPP) is a benefit frequently offered to employees of public companies.
 In this case, an employee is allowed to purchase a certain amount of shares at a discounted price.
 The difference between the price paid by the employee and the trading price is a taxable benefit to the employee.
 The taxable benefit should be reported on the employee’s T4 and the employer should withhold tax on it.